Why Invest in Brazil?

 Buoyant All-year Round Tourism

-North East Brazil has one of the strongest tourism and real estate markets in the country with over 6 million foreign tourists.
-It is also the most popular destination for the majority of the 50 million Brazilian tourists who holiday in Brazil each year.
+Northeast Brazil has one of the strongest tourism and real estate markets in the country with over 6 million foreign tourists.
+It is also the most popular destination for the majority of the 60 million Brazilian tourists who holiday in Brazil each year.
 The tourism industry is booming with experts predicting that over 300 additional passenger aircrafts will be required over the next 20 years to cope with tourism growth.
 The climate is sunny and warm with little variation throughout the year, attracting Europeans, Americans and Brazilians across all seasons.
 Demand for quality holiday property is therefore high, particularly property located in resorts that offer a variety of amenities and fit in well with their surrounding environment.

 International Events – 2014 World Cup and 2016 Olympics